Prashant2204/nukeys/README.md

 # Technologies Used

 - Visula Studio Code IDE
-   - This project used Cloud 9, an online integrated development environment, to construct the code end to end.
+   - This project used Visual Studio Code IDE to construct the code end to end.

 - Flask
    - This project uses Flask, a Python micro-framework.
 It is classified as a microframework because it does not require particular          tools or libraries.